JesseWebDotCom/vscode-dev-container/README.md

 # vscode-dev-container

-This is my personal, fully configured dev environment for python, powershell, shell coding and more (Markdown, YAML, TOML, etc).
-Its optimized to ease development and create beautiful code (replacing all other IDE's like Pycharm, Windows PowerShell ISE, etc).
+Supercharge your Visual Studio Code to develop faster, easier, and more enjoyable in any language.
+And say goodbye to other IDE's like Pycharm, Windows PowerShell ISE, etc.

-FYI - Using this dev container for Python development and code execution is 10x faster than PyCharm Community Edition.
+FYI - This is my environment for personal development.

 ## Highlights
 <!-- markdownlint-disable MD033 -->